Friday, June 28, 2013

 Which was only one real choice to my mind.

-Vertigo has the trappings of a mystery, but the mystery is just the MacGuffin - a tool to get the stars aligned, get these characters together and dig into the heart of the matter.
-That heart is obsession.
+Vertigo has the trappings of a mystery, but the mystery is just the MacGuffin - a tool to get the stars aligned, get these characters together and dig into the heart of the matter - that heart is obsession.
 The entire film is about that psychological spiral: From the haunting music to the Saul Bass credit sequence... it's all about circles, turning around into themselves.
 James Stewart does his best, most shaded work as a man sinking further and further into a kind of madness.
-He as much objectifies this woman, as he does genuinely love her.
+He as much objectifies this woman (Kim Novak), as he does genuinely love her.
 He will reshape another (he assumes) into her image and lose himself completely.

-The movie is the quintessential example of Hitchcock's expressionistic techniques.
-Every detail -from sound to color to editing- is vital to the theme, character, and narrative of the feature.
+The movie is archetypal Hitchcock - the expressionistic techniques, the mattes and rear projection, and every detail -from sound to color to editing- is vital to the theme, character, and narrative of the feature.
 It’s loaded with eerie subtle moments that become even more apparent in repeat viewings (note the look in Madeleine's face when Scottie speaks of the past.
 A past she is familiar with but can't acknowledge).
 All of this makes the movie timeless.

 Best Actor: James Stewart, Vertigo